May 23, 2026 · 18 min read

 AI systems are becoming multi-agent.
 Agentic frameworks, multi-step tool use, AI-to-AI handoffs.
 The human verification clinical AI still depends on isn't available when both ends are automated.

 Every system integration is a codec-translation operation.
-Cross-organizational data flows, schema migrations, API integrations, EHR-to-EHR transfers — all instantiate the architecture, with the same three breakdown classes and the same two defenses.
+Cross-organizational data flows, schema migrations, API integrations, EHR-to-EHR transfers — all instantiate the architecture, with the same four breakdown classes and the same three defenses.
 The cost of misalignment scales with the irreversibility of the resulting action.

-The framework is the lens.
+The framework is a useful lens.
 Without it, each domain rediscovers the same breakdowns and installs partial, incompatible mitigations.
-With it, the mitigations are portable: aviation's read-back discipline lifts to clinical AI; clinical AI's structured belief states lift to multi-modal model design; distributed systems' provenance lifts to AI-to-AI protocol.
+With it, the mitigations become more portable: aviation's read-back discipline can lift to clinical AI; clinical AI's structured belief states can lift to multi-modal model design; distributed systems' provenance can lift to AI-to-AI protocol.

 The clinical curriculum was the first place this architecture got stress-tested in production at high stakes.
 The architecture lives one level up.
-The instantiations are not yet written.
+The multi-axis framework develops it further; the substrate-specific instantiations beyond clinical are the next stress tests still ahead.

 A standalone companion to the Compressed Medicine curriculum.
-Related: The Receiver Is the Codec · The Algebra of Thought.
+Related: What Determines Whether Coordination Survives · The Receiver Is the Codec · The Algebra of Thought.